 - 1. Chautauqua County CARTS Public Transportation CARTS will expand the use of the scheduling and dispatch software that will be purchased through NYS DOT Section 5311 funds to better coordinate services and reach the goal of a one-stop call center. - 2.
 Chautauqua County DSS The DSS will assist with educating the public about public transportation and coordinate low-income employment and training trips. - 3.
 Chautauqua County OFA Will help to educate its clients and the public about public transportation.
-This agency will also partner with RSVP and the Day Care Centers to help fund transportation for seniors. - 4.
+This agency will partner with Adult Day Service Centers to help fund transportation for seniors. - 4.
 Chautauqua County Veterans Service Agency This agency will continue to contract with CARTS to provide drivers and maintenance and coordinate dispatch for the VSA bus program. - 5.
 The Resource Center TRC will work to educate its clients and the public about public transportation.
 TRC and CARTS will consolidate overlapping routes as the two agencies analyze routes by area. - 6.
-TEAM Services TEAM will also participate in the consolidation process between TRC and CARTS.
-TEAM will be open to public riders in the future. - 7.
+TEAM Services TEAM will also participate in the consolidation process between TRC and CARTS. - 7.
 Chautauqua Adult Day Care Centers Chautauqua Adult Day Centers will continue to coordinate with CARTS to provide service to the day care centers located in the North and South County and in Westfield. - 8.
 Coach USA Coach USA will continue to provide intercity service from Chautauqua County to Buffalo and the Randolph, Salamanca, and Olean areas.
 Coach USA will also continue to provide non-emergency Medicaid rides coordinated by CARTS. - 9.
 SUNY Fredonia Public Transportation SUNY Fredonia will continue to provide rides in the Village of Fredonia. - 10.
-Chautauqua Works Chautauqua Works will assist with the employer transit tax benefit education process and the travel training program to educate the public on transportation.
-This agency will continue to coordinate trips with CARTS and various other private carriers and coordinate employer transit tax benefits. - 11.
-New York State DOT The DOT will continue to serve as a source of funding and guidance throughout the coordination process. - 12.
+New York State DOT The DOT will continue to serve as a source of funding and guidance throughout the coordination process. - 11.
 Chautauqua County DPF The DPF will continue to provide a fueling site for the VSA's bus, and the DSS Medical van.
-CARTS will provide maintenance to the VSA's bus, DSS Medical van and any overflow from the Sheriff's Department. - 13.
-Chautauqua County Airport CARTS will continue to share a mechanic with the Jamestown Airport. - 14.
-Wal-Mart Wal-Mart will continue to subsidize senior citizen trips in the Fredonia area.
+CARTS will provide maintenance to the VSA's bus, DSS Medical van and any overflow from the Sheriff's Department.